Travers Smith

 The Legal Cheek View

-Travers Smith’s stellar growth over the last decade has been one of corporate law’s success stories.
+Travers Smith’s stellar growth over the last decade or so has been one of corporate law’s success stories.
 In this period the firm’s revenue and profits have jumped by around 50%, while profit per equity partner (PEP) has surged to over the £1 million mark.
-In its most recently available financial results, revenues neared the £200 million threshold, rising 5% to £195.2 million, whilst PEP dipped 8% following last year’s 21% rise.
+In its most recently available financial results, revenues soared past the £200 million threshold, rising 9% to £215 million.
+Profits rebounded 22% to £77 million after a lull last year, whilst profit per equity partner (PEP) climbed 18% to a very healthy £1.3 million.

-Nestled among the streets of Farringdon and just a stone’s throw from the famous Smithfield meat market, the firm’s City HQ features trendy artwork, break-out spaces and a sizeable café area.
-This, coupled with its tie-less “business casual” clothing policy (when lawyers are not meeting with clients, of course), brings an air of relaxed professionalism to the corridors of Travers.
-However, it’s apparently getting a bit cramped and will only get more so with Travers recently upping its annual trainee intake from 30 to 40.
+Nestled among the streets of Farringdon and just a stone’s throw from the famous Smithfield meat market, the firm’s City HQ features trendy artwork, break-out spaces and a sizeable café area – Braithwaite, otherwise known as “the holy grail”.
+Here, you’ll find “tasty meals (for breakfast, lunch and dinner) and amazing matcha lattes all for free served with a smile and encouragement from the amazing kitchen team!”
+This, coupled with the firm’s tie-less “business casual” clothing policy (when lawyers are not meeting with clients, of course), brings an air of relaxed professionalism to the corridors of Travers.
+However, it’s apparently getting a bit cramped and will only get more so with Travers upping its annual trainee intake from 30 to 40.
 One spy tells us it is “time for an upgrade”.
+Students looking to join the firm without taking the typical training contract route are also able to start its new solicitor apprenticeship programme beginning in September 2025.
+And if you want to find out more about life at Travers, why not check out the firm’s TikTok account?

 Fortunately, the firm is planning to move its headquarters in 2025, taking the top nine floors of a 13-storey “modern” and “sustainable” office redevelopment close to its current location.
 The new premises, which has Deloitte and Goldman Sachs for neighbours, will include flexible office space as well as four (yes, four!) roof terraces, and brings together under one roof the firm’s London staff who are currently spread across two offices.

-Travers continues to be a happy place to work — and the Legal Cheek Trainee and Junior Lawyer Survey 2022-23 shows that the cheerful mood continues to permeate the lower ranks of the firm.
+Travers continues to be a happy place to work — and the Legal Cheek Trainee and Junior Lawyer Survey 2024-25 shows that the cheerful mood continues to permeate the lower ranks of the firm.
 “It’s a really happy environment and some fellow trainees are now some of my closest friends,” remarks one survey respondent.
-Recent pay rises — taking base rates for trainees and newly qualified lawyers to £50,000, £55,000 and £105,000, respectively — may also have played a part in this.
+Another new recruit had this to say: “Overall I’ve found everyone to be highly approachable – it’s generally pretty unusual to get someone who is unapproachable across the firm, and the small population of people who are unpleasant/unapproachable are generally well-known among the trainee population.”

 The “friendly” senior lawyers who are said to be always on hand to answer questions, coupled with the regular catch-ups with supervisors, go some way to explaining the firm’s consistently high scores for partner approachability.
 The partners are greatly appreciated by trainees we spoke to: “I’ve had partners sit on one-on-one calls with me for a couple of hours just to take me through things and make sure I understand them.
 People are friendly and supportive and want to help trainees both in work contexts and in a more general pastoral type role.”